alvarogarcia7/blog_source/source/_posts/draft_ideas-for-new-posts.md

 * my TDD + GTD setup
   * tags: GTD and TDD; add a link to Connor mendenhall
   * also connected to the idea of scratchpad.md; IIRC there was a blogpost about this already
+* Software as a means to an end